 Wanda’s fascination with the Amish culture developed when she met her husband, Richard, who grew up in a Mennonite church, and whose family has a Pennsylvania Dutch heritage.
-Meeting her new Mennonite sister-in-laws caused Wanda to yearn for the simpler life.
+Meeting her new Mennonite sisters-in-law caused Wanda to yearn for the simpler life.
 In their travels, she and her husband have become close friends with many Amish people across America.
+All of Wanda’s novels are based on personal research intended to accurately portray the Amish way of life.
+Many of her books are well-read and trusted by the Amish, who credit her for giving readers a deeper understanding of the people and their customs.

-Wanda’s desire to explore their culture increased when she discovered that her great-great grandparents were part of the Anabaptist faith.
+Wanda’s desire to explore the Amish culture increased when she discovered that her great-great-great grandparents were part of the Anabaptist faith.
 Wanda’s family history on her father’s side dates back to 1750 with her great-great-great-great grandparents, Jacob Landess, born in Germany in 1750, and Mary Reynolds, born in North Carolina in 1760.
 Jacob and Mary were members of a Plain people group called the “Dutch Quakers.”
 They had a strong connection to the Dunkard Church, part of the Anabaptist movement, to which the Amish and Mennonite also belong.

 Jacob and Mary had 13 children, among them was Henry Landess (Wanda’s great-great-great grandfather) who was born in Kentucky in 1789.
 Henry was married and widowed three times.
 His second wife, Catherine Moler, gave birth to a son named John Landess who was born in Highland County, Ohio in 1814 (Wanda’s great-great grandfather).
 John married Rachel (Michael) Landess, born in Virginia in 1818.

-Favorite Verse of Scripture:
+Favorite Verse of Scripture

-Proverbs 17:22 — “A merry heart doeth good like a medicine: but a broken spirit drieth the bones.”
+Proverbs 17:22 (KJV) — “A merry heart doeth good like a medicine: but a broken spirit drieth the bones.”
 Wanda believes that everyone needs a daily dose of humor, because laughter is good medicine.

 Besides writing, Wanda is a professional puppeteer and a ventriloquist.
 She often entertains children and adults with one of several ventriloquist figures.
 One of Wanda’s favorite figures is a little boy puppet dressed in Amish clothes, which she often uses when she visits Amish or English schools.

 Wanda’s husband, Richard, is an avid photographer who loves to take captivating images of the Amish country.
 Several of his pictures are available for purchase or as a free download.
-Click here to view Richard’s gallery.

-Favorite Food and Recipes:
+Favorite Food and Recipes

-Organizations and Affiliations:
+Organizations and Affiliations

 Romance Writers of America